Groupon launches credit card payment business

 "That's because incumbents' margins are too high," he said.
 "There's a reason why merchants are upset with credit card processors.
 They are being charged too much."

-(Reporting Alistair Barr in San Francisco and Nivedita Bhattacharjee in Chicago; editing by Jeffrey Benkoe, Sofina Mirza-Reid, Richard Chang, Andrew Hay and Gunna Dickson)
+(Reporting Alistair Barr in San Francisco and Nivedita Bhattacharjee in Chicago; editing by Jeffrey Benkoe, Sofina Mirza-Reid, Richard Chang and Andrew Hay)